 An Instant Map To Guide Your SEO Campaign

 SEO practitioners have long been able to collect information and derive great campaign prioritisation insights from it – it’s industry standard.
-Yet this is all too often an ill-defined and manual affair, relying on the individual flair of the expert.
+Yet this is all too often an ill-defined, time-consuming and manual affair, relying on the individual flair of the expert.

 The instantaneous cost-efficient transformation of the information into a usable map specifying what can be ignored and what can’t be ignored is where this approach delivers its added value.